gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 4. Voice transformations.md

 #### Reverse K's
 Reversing the K's is a relatively easy operation and the voice transformation is quite effective.
+The array of K's needs to be swapped/reversed.
+Arrays in javascript have the inherent method "reverse()", which swappes the values of an array.
+Once the k array is swapped, the LPC coefficients need to be recalculated.
+The effect resembles some of the robot voices used in Star Wars first movies.